Marty Markowitz: Opposition to Prospect Park West bike lane

 In September 2009, NYC Department of Transportation was scheduled to modify the layout of Prospect Park West, installing a two-way protected bicycle lane.
 The project was stalled after Markowitz wrote a letter to the city opposing the measure.
 The traffic calming measures were planned in response to documented pedestrian safety issues and had the support of Community Board 6.
 A DOT study showed that "more than 70% of vehicles were exceeding the 30 mph limit, and at least 15 percent were traveling at 40 mph or faster.
 From 2005 to 2007, there were 58 reported crashes on Prospect Park West."
 The conflict came to a head in April 2010 when DOT announced plans to go ahead with the modifications.
 Markowitz made disparaging remarks about DOT commissioner Janette Sadik-Khan, calling her a "zealot", though he later clarified his statement.
 Markowitz claimed he supports other bike lanes in the city, but his opposition stems from the elimination of parking spaces and one lane of traffic.
 The bike lane was completed in June 2010 despite Markowitz's continued opposition.
 Markowitz lives in Windsor Terrace, on the southern portion of Prospect Park West.

 Possible mayoral bid

 Markowitz considered running for mayor of New York in the 2009 and 2013 elections, but ultimately decided not to run.
-He supported the reelection of independent Michael Bloomberg's reelection in 2009, over Democratic nominee Bill Thompson.
+He supported independent Michael Bloomberg's reelection in 2009, over Democratic nominee Bill Thompson.